RaianKibriaRohan/Fake-Rabbit/README.md

-# 🐰 Fake Rabbit – Universal OSINT & Decryption Toolkit
+# 🐰 Fake Rabbit

+# Still in developing phase

-**Fake Rabbit** is a multi-functional command-line tool designed for cybersecurity research, CTF practice, digital forensics, and language translation.
-It provides several utilities including message decryption, steganography, EXIF metadata analysis, reverse geolocation, and text translation—all packed into a single CLI interface.
+**Fake Rabbit** is a multi-functional command-line tool designed for cybersecurity research, CTF practice, digital forensics and many more.
+It provides several utilities including message decryption, steganography, EXIF metadata analysis, reverse geolocation all packed into a single CLI interface.

 > ⚠️ **Disclaimer**
 > This project is intended for **ethical, educational, and research purposes only**.
 The author does not support or condone the use of this tool for malicious activities.